Education - YNTEP

 The Yukon Native Teacher Education Program (YNTEP) is a four-year program leading to a Bachelor of Education degree.
 Graduates qualify for both Saskatchewan and Yukon Teacher Certification and are eligible for teacher certification throughout Canada.
-YNTEP is a full-time program comprised of fall and winter semesters as well as a one-week summer cultural camp course.
+YNTEP is a full-time program comprised of fall and winter semesters; two spring field placements, as well as a one-week summer cultural camp course.
 The program provides extensive school practicum experiences throughout the four years to ensure that graduates are well prepared for teaching positions in Yukon, including rural schools, and elsewhere.

 One of the goals of YNTEP is to foster awareness and valuing of Yukon First Nations’ cultural experiences.
 Courses in Yukon First Nations history and courses in cross-cultural education serve to familiarize teachers-in-training with the diversity of students from a variety of Yukon First Nations.

 Bachelor of Education (YNTEP) students gain the knowledge and skills to develop units of instruction, plan lessons incorporating best practices of instruction within a cross-cultural and diverse classroom, and learn a wide variety of teaching strategies to meet the needs of all learners.

 As program transitions happen students may choose to complete the current YNTEP degree through University of Regina at Yukon College or transfer into any new teacher education program that becomes available in the future.